AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 }
 ```

-The semantics of the `Parse()` function on the `IParseNumber` interface should be clear &ndash; feel free to ignore the esoteric MIDL syntax.
-The idea is given a string, `str`, and a pointer to an integer, `num`, parse the string and return the value to the caller via the `int*`.
+The semantics of the `Parse()` function on the `IParseNumber` interface should be clear&mdash;given a string, `str`, and a pointer to an integer, `num`, parse the string and return the value to the caller via the `int*`.
 The [`HRESULT`][wiki_hresult] return type, a typdef'd C `unsigned long`, represents an "error code" pattern that is used throughout COM &ndash; exceptions are not permitted to cross a COM method boundary.
 Now that we have defined the interface API, let us examine an implementation definition.

 ```idl
 [